Everybit-legacy/everybit.js/whitepaper/README.md

 ###No installation required, for users or developers
 <a name="namecoin"></a>
 For end users, it just works.
 Right in the web browser, without having to download, install, or configure anything.
-All recent versions of the common browsers are supported<sup>[11](#footnotes)</sup>.
+All recent versions of common browsers are supported<sup>[11](#footnotes)</sup>.
 In part, this entire project springs from a developer's failed attempt to run Namecoin and register a username in the system.
 After many hours of configuring and compiling software, battling errors, looking for online help, downloading a dozen gigabytes of transaction data, and trying on two different computers, the system still didn't work.
 It just shouldn't be that hard.

 For web developers, the barrier to entry is near the absolute minimum.
 No database to configure, no unhelpful "500 Internal Server Error" messages to worry about, nothing to install on the server.

 <a name="therightcrypto"></a>
 ###The crypto is tried, tested, and audited
-The Core crypto used by EveryBit.js used the same technology as Bitcoin.
+The Core crypto used by EveryBit.js is the same technology used by Bitcoin.
 For years now there has been a billion dollar plus incentive to break this encryption scheme.
-All of the vulnerabilities exposed so far have been related to referral issues like transaction malleability, and not the underlying signing routines.
+All of the vulnerabilities exposed so far have been related to peripheral issues like transaction malleability, and not the underlying signing routines.
 In late 2014, EveryBit.js underwent an extensive crypto-audit of its particular implementation by Bitcoinsultants Inc.

 <a name="internalnetworkeffects"></a>
 ###Internal network effects
-As a broad, application agnostic platform, EveryBit.js allows developers to compete based on their functionality, instead of based on how many users they've locked in.
+As a broad, application agnostic platform, EveryBit.js allows developers to compete based on functionality, instead of how many users they've locked in.
 It creates an ecosystem where many different applications can fulfill the ecological niches in that system instead of being clumsily ruled by a single monoculture.
-These different applications share the same pool of potential users -- no one application has to individually scale the network-effects hurdle imposed by proprietary systems like Facebook.
+These different applications share the same pool of potential users — no one application has to individually scale the network-effects hurdle imposed by proprietary systems like Facebook.

 <a name="betterbusinessmodel"></a>
 ###The business model rewards good behavior